Categorize and randomize: a permissive model of stochastic choice: Stochastic choice with categorization

 \begin{restatable}[]{prop}{uniquenessofcoarsestpartition} There exists a unique coarsest partition $\{X_i\}_{i \in I} \in \mathcal{P}$.
 Also, any other partition $\{X_j\}_{j \in J} \in \mathcal{P}$ is such that, for any $j \in J$, $X_j \subseteq X_i$ for some $i \in I$. \end{restatable}

-The proof (see Appendix~\ref{PROOF:uniquenessofcoarsestpartition}) shows that finer partitions can only be obtained by breaking down a class into subclasses.
-Namely, this happens when some choice $\sigma_i$ on a class $X_i$ is itself non-degenerate \scc.\\
+The proof (see Appendix~\ref{PROOF:uniquenessofcoarsestpartition}) establishes that finer partitions can only be obtained by breaking down a class into subclasses, which is only possible when some choice $\sigma_i$ on a class $X_i$ is itself non-degenerate \scc.
+If we maintain that such partitions mirror a specific form of similarity relation among items, the existence of a partition $P \in \mathcal{P}$ with $X_i \in P$ posits the existence of a \textquoteleft similarity threshold\textquoteright, for which all items in $X_i$ are sufficiently alike and all external items are not.
+A finer partition corresponds to a more stringent threshold applied within $X_i$.
+Our characterization outlines the behavior revealing that such structures can be recovered.

-Finally, we note that the definition of choice with categorization need not rely on the existence of a utility representation for choices among ($\omega$) nor within ($\{\sigma_i\}_{i \in I}$) classes.
-This is the main departure from Nested Logit and Nested Stochastic Choices (\textsf{NSC}) as introduced by Kovach and Tserenjigmid~\cite{Kovach2019} (see Section \ref{SEC:Relation to literature scc}).
+The next examples show a natural instance of the model, and a dynamic interpretation, respectively.

+\begin{example}[\it Two-step elimination by aspects] We formalize a two-step elimination by aspects \citep{Tversky1972}.
+In the \textit{elimination by aspects} (\textsf{EBA}) model, options are perceived as bundles of attributes, and the agent selects the final choice by sequential elimination of items that lack attributes of interest.
+Aspects are employed in a random order, with a probability of use at each elimination stage that depends on their value, so that the choice is stochastic.
+For each item $x \in X$, denote $x^\prime$ the set of distinctive aspects present in $x$.
+Also, denote $A^\prime$ the set of distinctive aspects possessed by some alternative in menu $A$.
+Conversely, given a distinctive aspect $\epsilon$, $A_{\epsilon}$ is the set of items that present $\epsilon$, that is, $A_{\epsilon} = \{x \in A \colon \epsilon \in x^\prime\}$.
+A stochastic choice is \textsf{EBA} if there exists a positive function $u \colon X^\prime \to \mathbb{R}$, such that, for all $x \in A \subseteq X$

+In a nutshell, the probability that item $x$ is chosen from $A$ depends on the value of its distinctive aspects, as captured by function $u$, and on the probability that $x$ stands out among alternatives sharing an aspect of interest, as given by $p$ itself.

+Let us assume the agent's decision process for the choice of a car is tiered.
+A set $M \subset X^\prime$ of macroscopic aspects, such as different price ranges and dimensions, is evaluated before set $N$ of remaining attributes, such as degrees of efficiency and colors, is considered.
+At each of the two steps, \textsf{EBA} is applied.
+Let $x$ possess aspects in $M_x \subseteq M$ and $N_x \subseteq N$.
+Similarly, for any menu $A$, let $M_A = M \cap A^\prime$ and $N_A = N \cap A^\prime$.
+The resulting stochastic choice is given by

+where $B = \{y \in A: M_y = M_x\}$.
+The first ratio gives the probability that items presenting the combination of aspects $M_x$ survive the initial round of eliminations, and the second ratio is the probability that $x$ is selected by sequential elimination of surviving items.
+Combinations of macroscopic aspects specify classes, e.g., the class of compact cameras.
+After the first stage, only one class remains.
+Further, the first ratio only depends on which other classes are available, not on their cardinality nor the identity of available options; the second ratio is solely determined by which items are available within the class of interest.
+Clearly, the process is an instance of choice with categorization. \end{example}